INTEGRATED STEM EDUCATION RESEARCH CENTER

 Areas of Responsibility: Industrial-Organizational Psychology; Coordinator for the Ph.D.
 Program in I-O Psychology

-Dr. Desselles is a Professor, member of the core faculty Industrial-Organizational Psychology, and a faculty lead for AROS (Applied Research for Organizational Solutions).
-AROS is the consulting group within the I-O Psychology doctoral program whose purpose is to provide students with applied experience and fund research activities.
+Dr. Desselles is a Professor, a member of the core faculty of Industrial-Organizational Psychology, and a faculty lead for AROS (Applied Research for Organizational Solutions).
+AROS is the consulting group within the I-O Psychology doctoral program that aims to provide students with applied experience and fund research activities.
 She also holds the Chester Ellis Endowed Chair in Education and serves as Coordinator for the doctoral program in I-O Psychology.
 Dr. Desselles earned her Ph.D. from Louisiana State University, M.A. from the University of Richmond, and B.S. from Louisiana State University.
 She has devoted her career to demystifying why people do what they do.
-Starting from the premise posited by reversal theory that people are essentially paradoxical, her work has examined both the rational and emotional factors that underlie behavior.
-Her research focuses on the application of reversal theory to organizational issues, including leadership, work engagement, and undergraduate engineering retention.
-Dr. Desselles teaches graduate-level psychology courses in research methods and organizational psychology and has extensive experience in both quantitative and qualitative research methods.
+Starting from the premise posited by reversal theory that people are essentially paradoxical, her work has examined the rational and emotional factors underlying behavior.
+Her research applies reversal theory to organizational issues, including leadership, work engagement, and undergraduate engineering retention.
+Dr. Desselles teaches graduate-level psychology courses in research methods and organizational psychology and has extensive experience in quantitative and qualitative research methods.

 Hall, David E. – Ph.D.